BUZZARDGTA/GTA-V-Session-Sniffer/README.md

 Compatible with both PC and all consoles (Playstation and Xbox).<br />
 Thoroughly tested on PC, Xbox One, PlayStation 5, and PlayStation 3 ensuring 100% compatibility.

+To be clear, the script does not explicitly indicate which IP corresponds to which in-game username.
+This functionality used to be possible on old-gen consoles (PS3 and Xbox 360) but has been patched in next-gen consoles.

 - Scan players who:
   - Are trying to connect.
   - Are currently connected.